Skip to content

 Bikaner city from Bhandasar Temple

-Bikaner trip was our first trip of the year 2017.
-When we landed there, we knew we had started the year on an awesome note.
 Unlike other touristy cities of Rajasthan such as Jaipur and Udaipur, Bikaner is not so crowded.
-So, we can explore this historic city at our own pace.
+So, you can explore this rustic historic city at your own pace.

 Junagarh Fort